aery32/aery32-refguide/source/modules.rst

 General Periheral Input/Output (gpio)
 -------------------------------------

-To init any pin output high, there is a oneliner
+To initialize any pin to output high, there is a oneliner which can be used

 .. code-block:: c

     aery_gpio_init_pin(AVR32_PIN_PC04, GPIO_OUTPUT|GPIO_HIGH);

-The first argument is GPIO pin number and the second is for options.
-For 100 pin Atmel AVR32UC3 the GPIO pin number is a decimal number from 0 to 69.
+The first argument is the GPIO pin number and the second one is for options.
+For 100 pin Atmel AVR32UC3, the GPIO pin number is a decimal number from 0 to 69.
 Fortunately, you do not have to remember which number represent what port and pin.
 Instead you can use predefined aliases as it was done above with the pin PC04 (5th pin in port C if the PC00 is the 1st).

-The available options are
+The available pin init options are:

 - GPIO_OUTPUT
 - GPIO_INPUT